SpeciesFileGroup/taxonworks_doc/docs/guide/README.md

 # The big picture

-_The view from 30K feet to why this online documentation tool._
+_The view from 30K feet at TaxonWorks and why this online documentation tool._

 ## Vision and mission
 From the Species File Group, and TaxonWorks, we work toward realizing a vision for open, shared taxonomic information for all.